 What is Pharmacare?

 Broadly, Pharmacare is an insurance program to help eligible Canadians with the cost of prescription medication.
-There is no Canada-wide Pharmacare program (although a national solution continues to be discussed.)
-Nova Scotia, New Brunswick, Newfoundland, and Prince Edward Island all have established Pharmacare programs.
-They vary a bit between provinces.
+There is a National Pharmacare Plan in the making, that aims to be available by March 2026.

 - Be a resident of that province